ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Attestation Evidence is a Claims Set describing various characteristics of the entity/device.
 Attestation Evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
 The Claims Set includes a nonce or some other means to provide freshness.
+EAT is designed to carry Attestation Evidence.
 The Attestation Evidence goes to a Verifier where the signature is validated.
 Some of the Claims may also be validated against Reference Values.
 The Verifier then produces Attestation Results which is also usually a Claims Set.
+EAT is also designed to carry Attestation Results.
 The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.
 The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing a device on the network, allowing a financial transaction or such.

-Note that sometimes the Verifier and Relying Party are not separate.

-In particular, EAT is suitable to carry either Attestation Evidence or Attestation Results.
+Note that sometimes the Verifier and Relying Party are not separate and thus there is no need for a protocol to carry Attestation Results.

 ### Use as Attestation Evidence